bjones519/Deployment8/README.md

 ## Conclusion

-This project demonstrated using Terraform IAC and Jenkins CI/CD to deploy a 2-tier banking application on AWS.
+This project demonstrated using Terraform IAC and Jenkins CI/CD to deploy a 2-tier e-commerce application on AWS.
 Some key benefits include improved collaboration, security, consistency, and maintainability of the deployment process.
 Proactively managing dependencies, resources, connectivity, and configurations is critical for smooth deployments.
 For future deployments, integrating Terraform with Jenkins, utilizing auto-scaling, and implementing backup/DR(disaster recovery) would further optimize the deployment architecture.